zaidajani/elements-api/README.md

 The API service for the element app

-To fire up server side API, navigate to the API folder using `cd api`, and then run `npm run dev`, and dont forget to start your MongoDb server.
+To fire up SERVER side API, navigate to the API folder using `cd api`, and then run `npm run dev`, and dont forget to start your MongoDb server.

 # Preview